Independent sets of non-geometric lattices and the maximal adjoint: The Combinatorial derived matroid and maximal adjoints

 If $\delta \mathcal{M}=\uparrow (2^{C(\mathcal{M})}\setminus \mathcal{S}(\mathcal{M}))$ then $val_{\mathcal{X}}$ is its rank function.
 In particular, we have seen that this is the case for co-rank $3$ and uniform matroids.\\

-Finally, we show that, with a small change in its construction, we have that $\delta \mathcal{M}$ is not smaller, in the weak order of matroids, then any adjoint of $\mathcal{m}$.
-Consequently, if it is an adjoint, then it is a maximal adjoint.
-Furthermore, using theorem [6.8], we see that if $val_{\mathcal{X}}$ is a rank function of a matroid, then it is the rank function of the small change of $\delta \mathcal{M}$.
+Finally, we demonstrate that, with a slight modification in its construction, $\delta \mathcal{M}$ is not smaller than any adjoint of $\mathcal{M}$ in the weak order of matroids.
+Consequently, if $\delta \mathcal{M}$qualifies as an adjoint, it must be the maximal adjoint.
+Moreover, applying Theorem \ref{Theorem14}, we establish that if $val_{\mathcal{X}}$ s a rank function of a matroid, then it serves as the rank function of the modified version of $\delta \mathcal{M}$.